 High index lenses are thin, lightweight, plastic lenses.
 Glasses with high index lenses are for people who need high visual correction.
 Because they are thin, they reduce the “coke bottle” look that comes with thick-lens glasses.

 Eyeglasses Decision #3: Do Your Glasses Need Protective Coatings?

 Protective coatings for eyeglasses are available to help you keep your eyes healthy.

-Another option for vision correction with UV protection is prescription sunglasses.
-Also, for people who prefer one set of eyeglasses for both inside and outdoors, photochromatic lenses are a good option.
-Photochromatic lenses have a tint that varies based on their light exposure, with a darker tint in sunlight and lighter indoors.
-A disadvantage of photochromatic lenses is that they do not work well in cars or airplanes, because the windows block the light rays that trigger the change in lens tint.
-It may take several minutes for the lens tint to change from dark to light.
+Some people prefer to wear one set of prescription glasses for both inside and outdoors.
+You can choose glasses with photochromatic lenses to achieve this.
+These lenses adjust based on light exposure.
+They have a darker tint in sunlight and a lighter tint indoors.
+A disadvantage is that photochromatic lenses do not work well in cars or airplanes.
+This is because windows block the light rays that trigger the change in lens tint.
+In some environments, it may take several minutes for the lens tint to change from dark to light.

 The Price of Glasses: More Isn’t Necessarily Better

 A lot of people want expensive designer frames.
 But spending more on frames doesn’t mean you’ll end up with better-quality eyeglasses.
 You don’t need designer frames to have a good set of glasses.